MDV 1200-class fast ferry: History

-It was revealed in 2008 that Sea Containers had sold the SuperSeaCat Three and Four to Aegean Speed Lines, who operate the two ships on their usual Helsinki-Tallinn route.
-SuperSeaCat 3 was renamed Speedrunner 3 and SuperSeaCat 4 was renamed Speedrunner 4 (IV).
-It was also revealed in 2008 that the SuperSeaCat Two would operate as the Viking for the remainder of her charter to the Steam Packet.
-In 2009, the Viking was sold to Hellenic Seaways and renamed Hellenic Wind.
-In 2016, Hellenic Wind remained at the same company and was renamed Hellenic Highspeed.
-In 2022, she was chartered to AML (Africa Morroco Link).
+It was revealed in 2008 that Sea Containers had sold SuperSeaCat Three and SuperSeaCat Four to Aegean Speed Lines, which operate the two ships on their usual Helsinki-Tallinn route.
+SuperSeaCat 3 was renamed Speedrunner 3 and SuperSeaCat 4 was renamed Speedrunner IV.
+It was also revealed in 2008 that SuperSeaCat Two would operate as Viking for the remainder of her charter to the Steam Packet.
+In 2009, Viking was sold to Hellenic Seaways and renamed Hellenic Wind.
+In 2016, Hellenic Wind was renamed Hellenic Highspeed by Hellenic Seaways.
+In 2022, she was chartered to AML (Africa Morocco Link).